-Friends of ours honeymooned in the Maldives about 15 years ago.
+Friends of ours honeymooned in the Maldives about 20 years ago.
 Before their wedding, I had never even heard of the country.
 They told us all about it, showed us photos, and since then, I have been wanting to travel to the Maldives.
 I dreamed about staying in one of the top Maldives resorts.
-It only took us 15 years to get there!
+It only took us almost 20 years to get there!

 The Maldives is famous for being an island nation.
 There are over 1,100 islands of varying sizes, spread across the Indian Ocean.
 Every single island, including the capital in Malé, is tiny.
 Very tiny.
 To make the most of space, resorts began building platforms and jetties with overwater bungalows that jut out into the sea.
-The same went for Hurawalhi Maldives when it became one of the new hotels in the Maldives.
+The same went for Hurawalhi Maldives when it became one of the newest luxury hotels in the Maldives.

 At the end of the beach path, and at Hurawalhi island’s edge, the buggy bumped onto a narrow wooden jetty, with clear blue water on either side.
 We jetted past more than a dozen overwater villas before arriving at ours, almost at the end of the path.
-Our driver deposited us at Villa 245, an overwater villa, with a private pool, overlooking the Indian Ocean.
+Our driver deposited us at Villa 245, a luxury overwater villa, with a private pool, overlooking the Indian Ocean.
 To me, it was one of the Maldives most luxurious overwater bungalow.

 Our driver attempted to gives us a tour of the room.
 Eric was paying attention, which was a bit of a surprise.
 I was half paying attention.
 My eyes just kept focusing on the view from the overwater villa.